Pre-compliance can have a huge effect on your product’s profit margins later down the line. Read more to understand how to use this.

 It is very interesting to note the area under the line at the dotted line point in time.
 Even though the pre-compliance approach has cost more money than the typical approach, this approach typically gets the product to market sooner.
 It can then generate more total revenue in its lifetime.
 The time lag, for a minor rework later on in the product, reduces the product revenue because it gets to market later.
 The line where a major compliance issue was discovered late on shows a marked reduction in revenue.
 If the product’s lifecycle ended at the dotted line this product would barely have broken even!

-Why pre-compliance testing can save you money later
+Why pre-compliance testing helps saves you money

 Product issues left undiscovered until late on in their development cycle can cost significantly more than the costs of pre-compliance.
 I cannot think of an occasion where some level of pre-compliance testing was unnecessary Of course, it is necessary to find the balance.